katcipis/sophia/notes/i-lov-logs.md

 It would be analog as a bank log of operations (debits and credits) that are used to calculate the current state of your account

+## Organizational Scalability

+Any team can publish on the feed and be responsible for the published data.
+Avoid a central ETL team, they will become a bottleneck and wont be able to scale.

+These ideas is analogous to the devops culture of each team owning its own service + deployment, without a central team responsible for a part of the system that is essential to features rolling out to the client.

+On the devops side, this would be operational stuff related to deploying stuff.
+On data integration, would be the idea of disponibilizing data.
+Even if you have a team responsible for aggregation and cleaning and doing awesome stuff with data, it should not be **mandatory** that any data available on the system must pass through them.

+The event feed is the central API for publishing and retrieving data, but there is no central team.
+Defining and respecting protocols is important, and seems that [Postel Law](https://en.wikipedia.org/wiki/Robustness_principle) is specially useful here, since it will make integration and evolution of the protocol a lot easier.

+This central log is very simple (assume as less structure as possible), and supports real time + batch processing gracefully, not assuming anything on how the data is used.
+This reminds greatly of the [data lake](http://martinfowler.com/bliki/DataLake.html) concept, opposing to the traditional data warehouse.

 ## Consensus Algorithms